sh-0ut/extrumsTasks/tasks/task 1/review.md

 Data validation is required .
 For example, using the library [Joi.js](https://www.npmjs.com/package/joi)

 # What can be improved:
-All routes, can be modified midlewares, which will act as an authorization mechanism and protect routes from unauthorized access
+All routes, can be modified with midlewares, which will act as an authorization mechanism and protect routes from unauthorized access

 > repository: https://github.com/vinsdragonis/Project-Nexus